Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

 \subsection{The program introduced and the goal of this paper}

-Motivated by the observations of \cite{ref 26} and the fact that the Boltzmann equation is valid only for very dilute gases, we aim to introduce and rigorously derive (from a system of classical particles) a kinetic model which goes beyond binary interactions.
-In particular, our long term goal is to incorporate a sum of higher order interactions terms in \eqref{intro-standard Boltzmann}, so that the new equation gives a more accurate description of denser gases in non-equilibrium.
-Such an equation would be of the form
+Motivated by the fact that the Boltzmann equation is valid only for very dilute gases and by the observations of \cite{ref 26} that multi-interactions among particles contribute to the colloidal gas (although in this paper we do not model colloids), we aim to introduce and rigorously derive (from a system of classical particles) a kinetic model which goes beyond binary interactions, by incorporating a sum of higher order interaction terms in \eqref{intro-standard Boltzmann}.
+Such an equation, which could serve as a toy model for a non-ideal gas, would be of the form